Budding relationships aren’t won by text messages alone. But they can be lost.

 Besides, you should always save some topics of conversation for when you actually meet in person.

-4. You brush off his compliments
+4. You brush off compliments/flirtation

 Suppose you had an amazing date.
 Maybe you even kissed and shared a romantic moment.

-He texts you later to say, “Thanks for tonight.
+They text you later to say, “Thanks for tonight.
 You looked incredible btw.”

 And you respond: “Lol don’t be silly”.